Gooru/ln-profile-baseline/README.md

     - The queue in DB is going to have a status field with values - null, dispatched, processing
     - Record will be inserted in queue with status as null
     - When timer thread picks that up and sends to message bus, it will be marked as dispatched
-    - When worker threads pick up the record to process, they first check to see if the record is present in table with status as dispatched and record is not present in rescope table, then the record will be marked as processing and will be processed
+    - When worker threads pick up the record to process, they first check to see if the record is present in table with status as dispatched and record is not present in profile baseline table, then the record will be marked as processing and will be processed
     - Once processing is done, this record will be deleted from queue
     - For the first run of timer thread, it should clean up all statuses in DB queue so that they are picked up for processing downstream
     - The number of records that are read from DB/queue and dumped on to message bus for processing, needs to be configurable